ftilbury/aibot/README.md

 # aibot — Forex‑Focused AI Trading System

-This repository houses a fully autonomous AI trading pipeline designed exclusively for foreign exchange (forex) markets.
-The system enables a solo quant to build, test and iterate algorithmic strategies with institutional‑grade rigour.
+This repository houses a fully autonomous AI trading platform designed exclusively for foreign exchange (forex) markets.
+The system enables a solo quant to build, test, iterate and execute algorithmic strategies with institutional‑grade rigour.
+Beyond backtesting, the platform includes a paper execution engine, risk management, trade logging, Telegram alerts and a configurable dashboard.

 ## 📈 Overview